adamfk/bouncy-button-data/.github/ISSUE_TEMPLATE/switch-report.md

 - Model info: if available
 - Product URL: if available. please consider using https://web.archive.org/save to preserve page for future button enthusiasts
 - Current rating: if available
 - Anything else noteworthy?
+Any interesting history?

+<br><br>

-# Test Session Setup
+# Test Session #1

+## Setup
 Please fill out the following information about your test setup:
 - Pull-up resistor: Arduino internal (this is the default), external (please specify value), none
+    - Bonus points for measuring the actual pull-up resistor value.
+See how-to guide.
 - Arduino model: Uno, Nano, ...
+- Measure switch's ON resistance: bonus points!
 - Anything else connected? oscilloscope?
 - Anything else noteworthy?

 Please upload picture(s) of your test setup showing how the switch is connected to your Arduino.
 Please be wary of insecure wires/connections as they can cause many signal glitches.

-# Test Session Results
+## Results
-## 📄 Attach raw data
+### 📄 Attach raw data
 Please attach the Arduino serial monitor output as a text file.

-## 🖼️ Summary Images (optional)
+### 🖼️ Summary Image
-It would be really helpful if you could post a screenshot of some of the graphs and/or [attach a pdf](https://github.com/adamfk/bouncy-button-data/wiki/creating-a-pdf-of-your-data).
-This takes a bit more effort, but will help make this repo much more interesting for people to browse.
+Please attach a screen shot of your data in "Tight" mode.
+See [how-to-summarize](https://github.com/adamfk/bouncy-button-data/blob/main/how-to-summarize.md).

-## 🕵️ Your Observations (optional)
+### 🕵️ Your Observations (optional)
 If you'd like to, feel free to include additional highlights or observations from your test session.
 It's always interesting to read about.